Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.3.1 =
+* Improvement: Catch php 5.6 error for geo ip
+* Improvement: space after missing p tag removed
+* Improvement: Consent per Service banner reappearing when making changes in service consent on the cookie policy
+* Improvement: Burst integration not compatible with caching/defer
+* Improvement: option to override the region by passing a parameter in the URL.
+* Improvement: UK legal docs text improvements

 = 6.3.0 =
 * Improvement: United States update
 * Improvement: added filter cmplz_detected_cookies to enable directly adding cookies to detection